World Language at CDH

 Graduation Requirement: 6 credits (Each student must take 6 credits sequentially of the same language, equivalent to 2 years)

 The World Language Curriculum offers something for every type of learning style.
-Each student does need to satisfy two years sequentially of a language, however 86% of our current 2017-18 students take three years of the same language and 68% take four years of the same language.
-Because of this, many are able to test out of their college language requirements.
+Each student needs to complete two years sequentially of a world language.
+However, 75% of our students are on their third or fourth year of the same language.

 - French 101